QuickBase/interview-demos/devops/README.md

 ## Bonus Activities
 * Store & pass the cloud provider credentials securely
+* Deploy a container using shared methods you develop
 * Provide automated tests for your shared method

 ## References